 Start by going to facebook.com/pages/create.

-You can then enter a name and description for your business in the left-hand panel.
-You also need to select a category for your page.
+In the left-hand panel, you can enter a name and description for your business and select a category for your page.
 As you do, the preview page will update so you can see what it looks like.

 After you enter the core page information, add a profile picture and a cover photo.